Challenges in Nursing: How to Overcome Them

 • Get as much sleep as possible

 Workplace violence can be found in all industries and workplaces, however is commonly a challenge in nursing.
-According to a 2018 American Nurse Today article, 67% of all nonfatal injuries caused by workplace violence occur in the healthcare field.
+According to a 2018 American Nurse Today article, 67% of all nonfatal injuries caused by violence occur in the healthcare field.
 Workplace violence in nursing varies depending on the facility and the type of patients a nurse works with.
 OSHA shares that the most common specialty that suffers from violent injuries resulting in days away from work include home health, ER, LTC, and Psych.

 80% of all injuries are due to patients, followed by family members of the patient, and bullying by coworkers.
 Violence can be defined as verbal threats or physical assault.
 Unfortunately, this violence is often underreported.